mz-ml/Python_Customers/README.md

 #### Project Statement

-- Preprocessed data by generating recency, frequency, and monetary (RFM) measures
-- Conducted customer segmentation using K-Means clustering with the Elbow Method on the transformed and standardized RFM data
+In this project, I preprocessed data by generating recency, frequency, and monetary (RFM) measures and conducted customer segmentation using K-Means clustering with the Elbow Method on the transformed and standardized RFM data.